Wet Brining Vs Dry Brining

 In my experience, wet brining works best on leaner, more delicate meat such as poultry, fish and seafood.
 Dry brining works best for fattier and more robust cuts such as beef, pork, and lamb.
 This would also include wild game such as deer, elk, etc.

-Both types of brining are interchangeable though and can be used on any type of meat and only practice will tell you which you will prefer on various types of meat.
+Both wet brining and dry brining are somewhat interchangeable though and can be used on any type of meat depending on your desired result and only practice will tell you which you will prefer on various types of meat.

 Let’s talk about how brining works via denaturing..